 Odyssey of the Mind Program Guide

-It is vital that you read through the Odyssey of the Mind Program Guide.
+It is vital that you read through the Odyssey of the Mind Program Guide; a link to it is available on the Resources page.
 All of it.
 Every page.
 Make sure your students read through it as well.
 While you can remind your students of the rules, especially as they relate to safety, it is ultimately the responsibility of the students to be sure that their solution conforms to Odyssey of the Mind program guidelines.

 The students are responsible for all aspects of their solution.
 They are the ones who decide which problem they want to solve; brainstorm ideas for their solution; come up with characters and a script; build props, cars, structures, and other parts of the solution; fill out paperwork…you get the idea.
 You can help guide them and keep them focused in practices, but you CANNOT tell them what to do or how to do it.
 Please remind your team’s parents, brothers, sisters, cousins, neighbors, best friends, or anyone else who might be tempted to help the team members of this fact.
 Help is fine and encouraged, just not in a way that tells the team how to solve a problem.
 Following the Socratic method generally works (e.g., “Why do you think the structure broke in that place?” instead of “That joint needs to be redesigned” or “You should use a triangle instead of a square”).
 If something is too dangerous for the team members to do themselves, such as using certain power tools, then either a team member needs to be trained in how to use that equipment safely or the team needs to come up with a different solution.